See information at the UW Health Pharmacy PGY-1 Pharmacy Residency page

 Residents staff in the same roles as their preceptors on two different teams over the course of the residency year, developing confidence and competence for PGY2 training or employment following residency.
 This is supported by a preceptor on weekends dedicated to resident feedback and available for consultation.

-These independent staffing experiences are completed every other weekend (8-hour shifts) in addition to one or two weekday evenings (4-hour shifts), for an average of 12 hours per week.
+These independent staffing experiences are completed every other weekend (8-hour shifts) in addition to one (possibly fewer) weekday evenings (6-hour shift), for an average of 12 hours per week.
 Time to complete training in these staffing areas are pre-built into residents’ schedules.

 - Medicine